-The overall aim of this session is to equip you with the theory, research and tools to understand the phenomenon of Imposter Syndrome, how it manifests and ways to manage it.
+This session aims to equip you with the theory, research, and tools to understand the phenomenon of Imposter Syndrome, how it manifests, and ways to manage it.

 - Defined the concept of Imposter Syndrome based on relevant research and evidence to understand it and how it can manifest in limiting behaviour

 - Explored the value of developing psychological safety within networks and teams to create a positive, constructive working environment